BenJanecke/benjanecke.github.com/_posts/2015-05-28-promises-the-basics.markdown

 ### Resolve

-Resolve tells the promise that it is executed successfully
+Calling resolve tells the promise that it is executed successfully

 {% highlight javascript %}